 A related issue is the relocation of the U.S. Embassy from Tel Aviv to Jerusalem.
 Proponents argue that Israel is the only country where a U.S. embassy is not in the capital, that Israel's claim to West Jerusalem, proposed site of an embassy, is unquestioned, and that Palestinians must be disabused of their hope for a capital in Jerusalem.
 Opponents say a move would undermine the peace process, U.S. credibility in the Islamic world and with Palestinians, and prejudge final status.
 P.L.
 104-45, November 8, 1995, provided for the relocation of the embassy by May 31, 1999, but granted the President authority, in national security interest, to suspend limitations on State Department expenditures that would be imposed if the embassy did not open.
-Presidents Clinton and Bush each used the authority three times.
-(See CRS Report RS20339, Jerusalem: The U.S. Embassy and P.L.
-104-45.)
-H.Con.Res 30, introduced on February 13, 2001, urges the President to begin the relocation process, as does H.R.
-1646, passed in the House on May 16.
+Presidents Clinton and Bush each used the authority.
+The President signed H.R.
+1646, the State Department Authorization Act for FY2002-2003, into law as P.L.
+107-228, September 30, 2002.
+It urges the President to begin relocating the U.S. Embassy to Jerusalem "immediately," requires the U.S. consulate in Jerusalem to operate under the supervision of the U.S. ambassador to Israel and U.S. documents to list Jerusalem as the capital of Israel, and allows individuals born in Jerusalem to request that Israel be named as their place of birth in official U.S. documents.
+The President charged that the provision would "if construed as mandatory rather than advisory, impermissibly interfere with the president's constitutional authority to conduct the nation's foreign affairs."
+The State Department declared, "our view of Jerusalem is unchanged.
+Jerusalem is a permanent status issue to be negotiated between the parties."